 An interesting example of such difficulty was that of Cameroun, the former French Trust Territory adjacent to Nigeria, which France administered after Germany surrendered it to the League of Nations after WW1, and brought it through to independence in 1963.
 Cameroun started with a simple white-on-black numeral and a ‘C’ suffix letter, in about 1919.

 (We don’t know if there had been a German system in use before that.)

-In 1932, 1-9999 C was exhausted, and a serial suffix number was added, starting at 0001 C – though not necessarily using lead zeroes – it was not a strict regime…..
+In 1932, it is thought that 1-9999-C was exhausted, and a serial suffix number was added, starting at 0001 C 1 – though not necessarily using lead zeroes – it was not a strict regime…..

 Then, from 1932 until 1963 the serial number changed each time the registration number reached 9999 and ran up from C1 to C8, when a new system was introduced after 1963 independence.
 No pictures of a C8 have yet been found.

 A Fiat 1500 Sports seen in Juan-les-Pins, summer 1960 by VB.